 Alchemist, Thaumaturge.
 Redstone researcher.
 Playable by P3 or P4 only

-Zederakh is the brilliant protege of the world's most famous sorceror, Kantor Kulkan.
+Zederakh is the brilliant protege of the world's most famous sorcerer, Kantor Kulkan.
 He was very close to obtaining his master's most difficult and secret techniques.
-Being favored by great mage as his successor, Master Kulkan decided to teach him a useful but risky summoning ritual.
+Being favored by the great mage as his successor, Master Kulkan decided to teach Zederakh a useful but risky summoning ritual.
 But something went terribly wrong, when at that moment...

 Traits & Abilities